eloqdata/eloq-website/website/eloqkv/prerequisite.md

 # Prerequisite of Installing EloqKV

 The `eloqctl` utility is installed and operated on a control node, it manages several EloqKV server nodes.
-We discuss how to establish trust between control node and the server nodes, and some system setting adjustments on the worker nodes to make them run EloqKV better.
+We discuss how to establish trust between control node and the server nodes, and some system setting adjustments on the server nodes to make them run EloqKV better.

 ## Establish Passwordless SSH and Sudo